HenrikRoos/imdb-markup-syntax/readme.txt

 == Changelog ==
 The code in WordPress plugin host is only production releases.
 Developers releases with unit-test and jenkins build config is hosted on [GitHub](https://github.com/HenrikRoos/imdb-markup-syntax)

+= 2.2 =
+1. New feature: Add support for [imdb:locale(...)] tag.
+Thanks *nexplissken*
+2. Better support for WordPress Coding Standards for PHP_CodeSniffer
+3. PHPUnit improvement for PhpStorm 8
+4. Tested and supported for WordPress 4.0

 = 2.1 =
 1. New feature: Added support for one-off tags with embedded IDs **e.g. imdb-AboutAlex, imdblive-IntotheStorm, imdb-zaq12wsx, ...** [GitHub issue #8](https://github.com/HenrikRoos/imdb-markup-syntax/issues/8) **Thanks to [Daniel](https://github.com/danhunsaker)!**
 2. Tested and supported for WordPress 3.9.1